huoyo/ko-time/docs/v220/en/getstart.md

-ko-time.data-reset=false # delete data switch ,default false. added in v2.2.3 ko-time.param-analyse=true # param-analyse switch, default true. added in v2.0.8(you can see it when you dblclick on the method node) ko-time.thread-num=2 # thread-num to to store data,default 2. this value is up to the performance of cpu and database.added in v2.2.0-BETA
+ko-time.data-reset=false # delete data switch ,default false. added in v2.2.3 ko-time.param-analyse=true # param-analyse switch, default true. added in v2.0.8(you can see it when you dblclick on the method node) ko-time.thread-num=2 # thread-num to to store data,default 2. this value is up to the performance of cpu and database.added in v2.2.0-BETA ko-time.discard-rate=0.3 # discard rate（0-1） you can give up some data for IO performance,default 30%. added in v2.2.5
 ```

 ## Visit